-Table DF-13: Main Features of Regulat ory Capital Instruments Disclosure template for main feature instruments es of regulatory capital 1 Issuer Indian Bank Indian Bank 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) INE562A09030 INE562A09048 3 Governing law(s) of the instrument Applicable Indian Laws and regulatory requirements Applicable Indian Laws and regulatory requirements Regulatory treatment 4 Transitional Basel III rules Tier 2 Tier 2 5 Post-transitional Basel III rules Ineligible Ineligible 6 Eligible at solo/group/ group & solo Group & Solo Group & Solo 7 Instrument type Lower Tier II (series II) Upper Tier II (series III) 8 Amount recognised in regulatory capital (Rs. in million, as of 31.03.2019) 2000 2000 9 Par value of instrument 5000 5000 10 Accounting classification Borrowings Borrowings 11 Original date of issuance 28/06/2010 16/07/2010 12 Perpetual or dated Dated Dated 13 Original maturity date 28/06/2020 16/07/2025 14 Issuer call subject to prior supervisory approval Yes Yes 15 Optional call date, contingent call dates and redemption amount (₹ In Millions) Call Option Date: Not Applicable Redemption Amount: 5000 Optional Call date:16/07/2020 Contingent Call dates: Not applicable Redemption amount:5000 16 Subsequent call dates, if applicable Not Applicable Not Applicable Coupons / dividends Coupon Coupon 17 Fixed or floating dividend/coupon Fixed Fixed 18 Coupon rate and any related index 8.53% pa 8.67% pa for first 10 years, If call not exercised: 9.17% 19 Existence of a dividend stopper No No 20 Fully discretionary, partially discretionary or mandatory Mandatory Mandatory 21 Existence of step up or other incentive to redeem Noncumulative or cumulative No Non Cumulative Yes step up by 50bps Non Cumulative 23 Convertible or non-convertible Non Convertible Non Convertible 24 If convertible, conversion trigger(s) Not Applicable Not Applicable 25 If convertible, fully or partially Not Applicable Not Applicable 26 If convertible, conversion rate Not Applicable Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable Not Applicable 29 If convertible, specify issuer of instrument it converts into Not Applicable Not Applicable
+Table DF-13: Main Features of Regulatory Capital Instruments Disclosure template for main features of regulatory capital instruments 1 · I 1 Unique identifier (e.g. CUSIP, ISIN or Indian Bank Indian Bank 2 Bloomberg identifier for private placement) INE562A09030 INE562A09048 3 Governing law(s) of the instrument Applicable Indian Laws and regulatory requirements Applicable Indian Laws and regulatory requirements Regulatory treatment 4 Transitional Basel III rules Tier 2 Tier 2 5 Post-transitional Basel III rules Ineligible Ineligible 6 Eligible at solo/group/ group & solo Group & Solo Group & Solo 7 Instrument type Lower Tier II (series II) Upper Tier II (series III) 8 Amount recognised in regulatory capital (Rs. in million, as of 30.09.2019) 1500 150 9 Par value of instrument 5000 500 10 Accounting classification Borrowings Borrowings 11 Original date of issuance 28/06/2010 16/07/2010 12 Perpetual or dated Dated Dated 13 Original maturity date 28/06/2020 16/07/2025 14 Issuer call subject to prior supervisory 15 approval Optional call date, contingent call dates and redemption amount (₹ In Millions) Yes Call Option Date: Not Applicable Redemption Amount: 5000 Yes Optional Call date:16/07/2020 Contingent Call dates: Not applicable 1.0 Cultura succest cell detec if a sulicable Redemption amount:5000 16 Subsequent call dates, if applicable Not Applicable Not Applicable 17 Coupons / dividends Coupon Coupon 17 18 Fixed or floating dividend/coupon Coupon rate and any related index Fixed 8.53% pa Fixed 8.67% pa for first 10 years, If call not exercised: 9.17% 19 Existence of a dividend stopper No No 20 Fully discretionary, partially discretionary or mandatory Mandatory Mandatory 21 Existence of step up or other incentive to redeem No Yes step up by 50bps 22 Noncumulative or cumulative Non Cumulative Non Cumulative 23 Convertible or non-convertible Non Convertible Non Convertible 24 If convertible, conversion trigger(s) Not Applicable Not Applicable 25 If convertible, fully or partially Not Applicable Not Applicable Not Applicable 26 If convertible, conversion rate Not Applicable Not Applicable Not Applicable 27 If convertible, mandatory or optional τιστ Αργιισαυίο 140t Applicable - 1 conversion Not Applicable Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable Not Applicable 29 If convertible, specify issuer of 4 3 instrument it converts into Not Applicable Not Applicable

-Table DF-13: Main Features of Regulatory Capital Instruments Disclosure template for main featur instruments 30 Write-down feature No No 31 If write-down, write-down trigger(s) Not Applicable Not Applicable 32 If write-down, full or partial Not Applicable Not Applicable 33 If write-down, permanent or temporary Not Applicable Not Applicable 34 If temporary write-down, description of write-up mechanism Not Applicable Not Applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Subordinated to the claims of other creditors and depositors of the Bank Subordinated to the claims of other creditors and depositors of the Bank 36 Non-compliant transitioned features Yes Yes 37 If yes, specify non-compliant features No loss absorbency features No loss absorbency features
+Table DF-13: Main Features of Regulatory Capital Instruments Disclosure template for main features of regulatory capital instruments 30 Write-down feature No No 31 If write-down, write-down trigger(s) Not Applicable Not Applicable 32 If write-down, full or partial Not Applicable Not Applicable 33 If write-down, permanent or temporary Not Applicable Not Applicable 34 If temporary write-down, Not Applicable description of write-up mechanism Not Applicable 35 Position in subordination hierarchy in Subordinated to the claims of Subordinated to the claims of liquidation (specify instrument type other creditors and other creditors and depositors immediately senior to instrument) depositors of the Bank of the Bank 36 Non-compliant transitioned features Yes Yes 37 If yes, specify non-compliant features No loss absorbency features No loss absorbency features